 If you are lucky enough to see turtles, give them their space and don’t harass them – admire them from a distance only.
 Also, make sure not to snorkel further around from Black Rock as it is prone to rip tides.

-In the late afternoon drive back to Lahaina, stopping at Leoda’s Kitchen and Pie Shop in Olowalu for their famous Chocolate Mac Nut Pie.
+In the late afternoon drive back to Kihei if you are staying there, stopping at Leoda’s Kitchen and Pie Shop in Olowalu for their famous Chocolate Mac Nut Pie.
 The Banana Cream Pie is to die for too.

 Maui Itinerary Day 7: Hike the Waihee Ridge Trail and Visit Kapalua Bay Beach

 Wake up early on your last day in Maui (sob!) to hike the breathtaking Waihee Ridge Trail.
-It’s a 50-minute drive to the trailhead so stop in Wailuku to grab a light breakfast and coffee from Wailuku Coffee Company.
+It’s a 40-minute drive from Kihei and 1 hour drive from Kaanapali to the trailhead so stop in Wailuku to grab a light breakfast and coffee from Wailuku Coffee Company.

 The hike follows a ridgeline surrounded by lush green mountains with numerous waterfalls, and dramatic mountain and ocean views the whole way.
 There is 1600 feet of elevation gain so it is a great workout too.